tylertaewook/arduino-turret/README.md

 ![Base 1](/Images/Turret/base1.JPG)

-These parts were beautifully assembled with a combination of wood screws and wood glue.
+Laser-cut parts were assembled with a combination of wood screws and wood glue.

 ![Airsoft Gun Modification](/Images/Turret/gun-mod.JPG)

-Modifying the airsoft gun was perhaps to most straight-forward part.
+Modifying the airsoft gun was perhaps the most straight-forward part.
 I purchased a cheap G39 motor airsoft gun from a local shop and disassembled them.
 In order to fire the gun electrically, all I had to do was replace the wires on the main motor and pull it outside.
 This way, the gun would automatically fire when two wires were connected through a simple relay.

 ![Painted Base](/Images/Turret/base3.JPG)

 Last but not least, the most exciting part awaits: painting and decorating.
 Because the entire turret was made of MDF boards, a board vulnerable to water, I had to use MDF primer first before adding the beautiful gray paint that suits the terminator-vibe.
-After the initial paint dried, I applied the SKYNET logo and T-33 text on the side of the turret before coating with the sealer.
+After the initial paint dried, I applied the SKYNET logo and T-33 text on the side of the turret before coating it with the sealer.

 <!-- CONTACT -->
 ## Contact